 When the overscale factor is > 1 it must be indicated on the same screen as the chart display, and treated as display base.
 Use colour SCLBR.

-This overscale indication is required by IMO Performance Standards (MSC.530(106)) and must be shown whenever the display scale at the at the vessel location when the vessel is on screen, or at the centre of the screen when the vessel position is not on screen, exceeds the intended viewing scale, as defined by the optimumDisplayScale attribute.
+This overscale indication is required by IMO Performance Standards (MSC.530(106)/Rev.1) and must be shown whenever the overscale factor at the vessel location (when the vessel is on screen), or at the centre of the screen (when the vessel is not on screen), exceeds 1.

-Scale boundary
+Chart Scale boundary

 Where the optimumDisplayScale of the ENC data available changes the ECDIS should warn the mariner of upcoming ENC scale change.
 Only the major changes in optimumDisplayScale resulting from the scale jumping more than three steps in optimumDisplayScale should be shown.
 The steps are the defined scale bands in the display Loading and rendering Appendix E Table 1.

-The "chart scale boundaries", where the optimumDisplayScale of the data changes, must be symbolised on the ECDIS display by a solid 0.32mm wide line using colour token CHGRD.
-Alternatively linestyle SCLBDY51 may be used.
-The display priority is 3; over-radar; standard display; viewing group 21030.
+The "chart scale boundaries", where the optimumDisplayScale of the data changes by more than three steps, must be symbolised on the ECDIS display by a solid 0.32mm wide line using colour token CHGRD.
+Alternatively, linestyle SCLBDY51 may be used.
+The display priority is 9; over-radar; standard display; viewing group 21030.

 When scale boundaries of smaller scale Data Coverage areas overlap larger scale Data Coverage areas, that portion of the scale boundary which intersects the larger scale Data Coverage area should not be visible.